modm-io/lbuild/README.md

         This is useful to not have to duplicate code across module.lb files.
         """
         return args

-    # See Shared Objects for more object types
+    # See Queries for more query types
     module.add_query(Query(name="shared_function", function=common_operation))

+    # You can collect information from active modules, to use any post_build step
+    # See Collectors for more collector types
+    module.add_collector(
+        PathCollector(name="include_path", description="Global header search paths"))

     # Make this module available
     return True

 # store data computed in validate step for build step.
 build_data = None
 # The validation step is optional
 def validate(env):
     # Perform your input validations here